 See the Orientation of Mars for Any Time

 Zooming in on Mars will show the planet in it's current orientation (or for

-any other time) as shown in the Stellarium Mars image at the left.
+any other time) as shown in the Stellarium Mars image above.
 Running time

 forward or back at an accelerated rate will show the features soon to be in